SOPHIE TAEUBER-ARP RESEARCH PROJECT (STARP)

 WHAT IS IT ALL ABOUT?

 After a year of planning and preparation, summer 2020 marks the launch of the Sophie Taeuber-Arp Research Project (STARP).
-Building on the archive of the Stiftung Arp e.
-V. and drawing on expertise from the Gerhard-Marcks-Haus, the comprehensive website sophietaeuberarp.org on the life and complete works of the artist Sophie Taeuber-Arp is taking shape.
+The comprehensive website sophietaeuberarp.org on the life and complete works of the artist Sophie Taeuber-Arp is taking shape.
+The research project relies on the archive of the Stiftung Arp e.
+V. and drawing on expertise from the Gerhard-Marcks-Haus.

 The centrepiece of the project is the digital catalogue of the artist’s complete works.
 This amounts to the first comprehensive, academically substantiated documentation of Taeuber-Arp’s important oeuvre.